michaelconant/customizable-hero-stats/README.md

 ## Features
 Note: Each of these features can be enabled/disabled in the mod settings menu.
 * Start with hero details menu open
+* Always show Stardust when you are away from Lizard Smoothie merchant
-* Show/Hide Menu Elements (Shadow, Background Box, Border, Lock Button)
+* Show/Hide Hero Detail Menu Elements (Shadow, Background Box, Border, Lock Button)
 * Show/Hide Individual Stats (Health, Armor, AD, AP, etc.)
 * Controller Support (Keep hero detail menu open if lock is selected)